raisely/cli/README.md

 ![Raisely logo](https://raisely-themes.imgix.net/raisely/brand.raisely.svg)

-The Raisely CLI is used to power local development of Raisely themes, syncing custom components and campaign styles to your local machine.
+The Raisely CLI is used to power local development of Raisely themes, syncing custom components, campaign styles and pages to your local machine.

 For more about Raisely, see <https://raisely.com>

 ## Overview

 The Raisely CLI allows for fast and easy development on the Raisely platform.
 The CLI allows you to connect a directory on your local computer to a Raisely account.
-With the CLI you can update campaign stylesheets, and edit and create custom React components.
+With the CLI you can update campaign stylesheets, pages and edit and create custom React components.

 The CLI is built on Node.js, so you'll need Node.js installed to use it.